How to Get Rich: The 4-Step Process Anyone Can Follow

 When you decide to invest in yourself, you’re literally telling yourself that you’re worth being wealthy.
-You’re sending yourself a message that you believe you can achieve your goals.
+You’re sending yourself a message that you believe you can achieve your financial goals.

 Investing in yourself can mean a lot of things.
 It might include going back to school, starting a new business, or reading personal development books.
 When you put yourself first and take the time to improve yourself, you also improve your overall mindset.

 Finding mentors is crucial if you want to become rich.
 This can be tricky, though, because not everyone thinks this way.

 I personally have received some negative feedback from my own family and friends who’ve mistaken my interest in personal finance as me worshiping money.
 Over time, I’ve learned, those people won’t ever be my mentors.
 And if they don’t develop a wealth mindset of their own, they’ll never get rich themselves.

 Think about it this way; people who are successful and wealthy will never look down on you or make fun of you for wanting to join their ranks.
 It’s only the people who aren’t there yet who will give you a hard time.
 Concentrate on the people you want to be like, not the people who are criticizing you or holding you back.

 Remember, building wealth is open to anyone of any background and education level.
 You’re not really leaving anyone behind if you want to become rich, because they can always come with you on the journey if they choose.

 Still, it’s so important to surround yourself with successful people who you want to be like.
 You are who you spend your time with.
 So start making friends and acquaintances who are better off financially than you are.
 Learn their habits, and ask them honest questions.

 As mentioned, developing an abundance mindset where you believe wealth is attainable and admirable is crucial to becoming rich.
 Additionally, finding excellent mentors and surrounding yourself with people who also have positive wealth mindsets is important.